waffle-iron/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-Ubuntu.rst

   -  Use *qemu* instead of *kvm* virtualization.

-- Configuring the Networking service on the network node:
+- Configuring the Networking service on the controller node:

   -  Add the *vxlan1* interface as a port on the *br-ex* bridge.